Microsoft beats Street profit view, shares up

-April 19 Microsoft Corp (MSFT.O) beat Wall Street's profit forecast as computer sales held up better than expected, lifting its shares 2.5 percent after hours.
+Microsoft Corp (MSFT.O) beat Wall Street's profit forecast as personal computer sales held up better than expected, lifting its shares 2.5 percent after hours.

+The results buoyed optimism around the world's largest software maker, which is lining up a new tablet-friendly version of Windows for later this year and is looking to make a dent into Apple Inc (AAPL.O) and Google Inc's (GOOG.O) domination of the mobile market this holiday shopping season.

+"The results were a fair amount better than we were looking for," said Rick Sherlund, an analyst at Nomura Securities.
+"Overall revenue growth was 6 percent, and this is before the new product cycle, which should come around October."

 Profit beat analysts' average forecast of 57 cents per share, according to Thomson Reuters I/B/E/S.